git-muskan/financial-performance-analysis-during-global-crisis/README.md

 ## Project Overview

+This project analyzes how five major companies— *AAPL, JNJ, JPM, PG, and XOM* —performed during three global crises: the 2008 Financial Crisis, the COVID-19 pandemic, and the 2022 Inflation & War period.
+Stock data was retrieved using the `yfinance` Python library, which pulls historical market data from Yahoo Finance.

 Using historical stock data from Yahoo Finance and economic timelines for each crisis, this project explores:

 - Volatility trends using rolling 30-day standard deviations